Oscarlsson/my-pelican-files/content/machinelearningbg.md

 # Industry
 ### Recorded Future
-> Recorded Future are a startup company headquartered in Cambridge, MA with offices in Arlington, VA and Gothenburg, Sweden.
+> Recorded Future is a startup company headquartered in Cambridge, MA with offices in Arlington, VA and Gothenburg, Sweden.
 Their team includes computer scientists, statisticians, linguists, and technical business people with deep expertise in areas such as intelligence and security.
 They`re committed to organizing the web in a radically new and useful way.

 I have heard, and seen job ads, indicating them looking for Data Scientists and Machine Learning engineers.
 Their dataset contains billions of texts and the tool they are developing is a way to analyze it.